 What causes otitis externa?

-- Weather.
 Otitis externa is more likely to develop in hot, humid and 'sweaty' weather.
 It is more common in hot countries.

-- Middle ear infections.
-Sometimes middle ear infections (otitis media) can produce some discharge for some time which can then cause otitis externa.
+Sometimes middle ear infections (otitis media) can produce persisting discharge which can become stuck in the ear canal and then cause otitis externa.

 What are the symptoms of otitis externa?

+Both ears can be affected; however, more often otitis externa affects one ear only.
 Sometimes the glands in your neck or around your ear can become enlarged and sore.